allianceauth/allianceauth/docs/features/corpstats.md

 ![search results](/_static/images/features/corpstats/search_view.png)

-This view is essentially the same as the Corp Stats page, but not specific to a single corp.
+This view is essentially the same as the Corp Stats page, but not specific to a single Corporation.
 The search query is visible in the search box.
 Characters from all Corp Stats to which the user has view access will be displayed.
 APIs respect permissions.